LevSelector.com New York

 If software is not simple or not useful - it will be very difficult for it to grow or even survive, regardless of how much time and money were originally invested, or how "right" was its design.

-I wrote this - and then found that I was not the first who formulated this.
+I wrote this - and then found that I was not the first to formulate this.
 See for example www.dreamsongs.com/WorseIsBetter.html - "Worse Is Better" by Richard P. Gabriel.

 Six small problems is better than one big home - top of the page -